Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 5. #5cb85c green btn-succes colour for the buttons
 6. #5b5bfd blue for the text in the footer
 ---
-## Languages and technologies Used
+## Languages, libraries and technologies used
 ---
+### Languages
 * HTML - to set up the skeleton of the site
 * CSS - to style the HTML elements and adjust regarding responsiveness
 * JavaScript - to add interaction for a user who visits your site, like clicking on buttons that change colour when clicked and at the same time show specific places on google maps or clicking a button to submit a form which creates different popups for different situations.
 The user experiences more control.
 * jQuery - is a fast, small, and feature-rich JavaScript library which increases versatility and extensibility
-* Polyfill - a shim that mimics a future API providing fallback functionality to older browsers
 ### Framework
 * [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - provides a basic structure and offers built-in responsiveness
-### Tools
+### Tools, libraries and technologies
 * [Google Fonts](https://fonts.google.com/specimen/Crimson+Text?query=crimson+text) - to set the typography for the site
 * [FontAwesome](https://fontawesome.com/) - to use icons for a more visual appealing effect, but also functional for the illiterate.
 * [Google maps](https://developers.google.com/maps) - to show a map of the city and markers to show recommendations.
+* [Favicon](https://favicon.io/) - to add an icon to the website visible in the tab section as a kind of logo.
+* Polyfill - a shim that mimics a future API providing fallback functionality to older browsers

 Features I would like to add in the future:
 * [EmailJS](https://www.emailjs.com/)